Jay-Suthar/PracticeProject_node_mongodb/README.md

 after that in that folder open terminal/IDE and do the following steps -

-1.run the command "npm init"
+1. run the command "npm init"

 2. after that install express.js by "npm install express"